jessecrossen/python-jackpatch/README.md

 jackpatch
 ====

-This is a module that exposes some of the functionality of the [JACK Audio Connection Kit](http://jackaudio.org/) for use in Python programs.
+This is a Python 2 module that exposes some of the functionality of the [JACK Audio Connection Kit](http://jackaudio.org/).
 Since JACK is a realtime audio server and Python isn't going to be the best at audio processing at realtime speeds, this module only exposes JACK functionality that either doesn't need to be realtime (such as managing ports, patchbay connections, and the transport) or that can be handled with a queue and poll architecture (just MIDI send and receive at this point).

 Installing
 ====